| I read an article recently about a home improvement con

 For most of recorded history, the group ethical standard has

+succeeded.
 In fact, runaway individualism is a rather recent phenomenon in American and western

 culture and can in some ways be seen as a backlash against the horrors of the Holocaust.